pixelpicosean/phaser3-template/README.md

 ## Folders

 - assets: raw assets, you can put images and texture packer files here, export atlas to `media` folder
+    + tex: textures should be placed here, which will be included in the `tex.tps` atlas
 - media: image, atlas, sound and whatever you need to ship with the final game
 - src: source code locates here, `main.js` is the entry